 Q: What does an Ozone generator do?
 A: Ozone generators are used to oxidise bacteria and therefore lessen the need for sanitiser.
 Therefore, if you do not have an ozone then you will need to use more sanitiser such as chlorine or bromine.
 Please note a UV Ozone system will need to have a new bulb every year!
 CD ozone systems last longer but generally need changing every 5 years or so.

 Q: Can you put soap into a hot tub?
-A: We know the idea of bubbles in a hot tub may seem like a great idea, however they will soon overflow and cause mayhem, also the use of detergents builds up scum and bacteria inside pipes.
-We recommend showering before using a hot tub to reduce the risk of detergent contaminants entering your tub and causing unwanted foam, if this happens simply use foam away.
-If you would to add scents to your hot tub for increased relaxation, we recommend using aromatherapy spa salts.
+A: We know the idea of bubbles in a hot tub may seem like a great idea, however, they will soon overflow and cause mayhem, also the use of detergents builds up scum and bacteria inside pipes.
+We recommend showering before using a hot tub to reduce the risk of detergent contaminants entering your tub and causing unwanted foam if this happens simply use foam away.
+If you want to add scents to your hot tub for increased relaxation, we recommend using aromatherapy spa salts.